josephsl/wintenApps/readme.md

 * This add-on requires Windows 10 Version 20H2 (build 19042) or later.
 For best results, use the add-on with latest Windows release (Windows 10 Version 21H1/build 19043).
 * Although installation is possible, this add-on does not support Windows Enterprise LTSC (Long-Term Servicing Channel) and Windows Server releases.
 * Some add-on features are or will be part of NVDA screen reader.
-* For entries not listed below, you can assume that features are part of NVDA, no longer applicable as the add-on does not support older Windows releases, or changes were made to Windows and apps that makes entries no longer applicable.
+* For entries not listed below, you can assume that features are part of NVDA, no longer applicable as the add-on does not support unsupported Windows releases such as old Windows 10 versions, or changes were made to Windows and apps that makes entries no longer applicable.
 * Some apps support compact overlay mode (always on top in Calculator, for example), and this mode will not work properly with portable version of NVDA.

 For a list of changes made between each add-on releases, refer to [changelogs for add-on releases][3] document.